-The hike features the very enjoyable northern part of the Rhododendron Trail, which winds dramatically through canyons and over ridges among lush redwood uplands.
+The peaceful hike features the very enjoyable northern part of the Rhododendron Trail, which winds dramatically through canyons and over ridges among lush redwood uplands.
 The Rhododendron Trail pairs nicely with the top-rate Brown Creek Trail, a mostly flat meander along a densely-wooded creek.

 At the top, turn right onto the West Ridge Trail.
 At first the trail is kind of dull; there aren’t any big trees, and the ridgetop location seems to isolate you from the forest.
 There’s also a surprising amount of climbing as the trail undulates over the ridge.
-However, the scenery improves after about a half-mile, at which point the forest becomes more lush and bigger trees start to appear.
-Finally, Zig Zag Trail #2 descends, among increasingly large redwoods, into a fern-encrusted little ravine with (in winter) a babbling brook.
-The trail crosses Prairie Creek and ends at Drury Parkway.
+However, the scenery improves after about a half-mile, when the forest becomes more lush and bigger trees start to appear.
+The distant white noise of the ocean can sometimes be heard.

 Traffic noise from the parkway quickly fades as you climb.
 In fact, not only is there no traffic noise for the rest of the hike, on a calm day the woods can be so completely quiet that it’s a little eerie.

 After crossing to the other side of the canyon, the trail climbs a ridge.
 As it crosses the ridge, the character of the woodland changes dramatically.
 North of the ridge is a pure, open redwood forest with a lush carpet of ferns; south of the ridge is a mixed-species woodland, with a dense understory of tanoak, huckleberry, and rhododendron.
 Here the redwoods are fewer and smaller, and the forest as a whole looks more arid.